C-metric in a (nut)shell: Class : Particle pushed by a strut

 \subsection{Saturated acceleration}

 In the saturated acceleration phase, $m^2\mc{A}^2\ell^2=1$, we find that the shell has features similar to the slow acceleration case.
 A noticeable difference is the decreased prominence of the cusp as the shell meets the strut.
-We remark that $\wt{M}_{\mrm{min}}=0$; hence the $\wt{M}=\wt{M}_{\mrm{min}}$ plot depicts a shell with an exterior geometry of Torricelli's trumpet.
+We remark that $\wt{M}_{\mrm{min}}=0$; hence the $\wt{M}=\wt{M}_{\mrm{min}}$ plot depicts a shell with an exterior geometry of Torricelli's trumpet~\eqref{eqn:cylinder}.

-We plot the shell coordinates and stress energy in~\autoref{fig:Class I saturated strut} \textbf{(a)} to \textbf{(d)}.
+We plot the shell coordinates, stress energy, speed of sound, and ratio of pressure to energy density in~\autoref{fig:Class I saturated strut} \textbf{(a)} to \textbf{(f)}.
 We see from~\autoref{fig:Class I saturated strut} that all shells are regular near $\phi=0$.
 The angular coordinate $\wt{\Theta}_M$~\eqref{eqn:ADM shell coords} grows monotonically with $\phi$ (\autoref{fig:Class I saturated strut} \textbf{(b)}), but with noticeable non-linear behaviour in comparison to the slow acceleration regime.
 This non-linearity is emphasised for small $\wt{M}$.
-As shown in~\autoref{fig:Class I saturated strut} \textbf{(c)} and \textbf{(d)}, the energy density and pressure are concentrated on the part of the shell closest to the strut, again consistent with our modelling of the stress energy as a perfect fluid.
+As shown in~\autoref{fig:Class I saturated strut} \textbf{(c)}, \textbf{(d)}, and \textbf{(e)}, the energy density and pressure are concentrated on the part of the shell closest to the strut, again consistent with our modelling of the stress energy as a perfect fluid.
 As $\wt{M}\to\wt{M}_{\mrm{min}}$, the energy density behaves like a bump function, with negligible energy density opposite the cusp.
-Again, the stress energy of the shell satisfies the strong energy condition.
-As $\wt{M}\to\wt{M}_{\mrm{min}}$, the stress energy of the shell is positive but decays faster than exponentially.
-The behaviour of the stress energy as $\wt{M}\to\wt{M}_{\mrm{max}}$ is given by~\eqref{eqn:large M SE}; the energy density $\rho$ tends to a constant, whereas the pressure still depends on $\phi$.
+Again, the stress energy of the shell satisfies the NEC, WEC, and SEC, and may either respect or violate causality and the DEC.
+As $\wt{M}\to\wt{M}_{\mrm{min}}$, the stress energy is positive but decays faster than exponentially.
+The behaviour of the stress energy as $\wt{M}\to\wt{M}_{\mrm{max}}$ is given by~\eqref{eqn:large M SE}; the energy density tends to a constant, whereas the pressure still depends on $\phi$.
+As $\wt{M}$ varies, the speed of sound responds non-linearly, diverging everywhere as $\wt{M}\to\wt{M}_{\mrm{max}}$ and in the region around the strut at $\phi=\pm\pi$, where the energy density is approximately constant, as $\wt{M}\to\wt{M}_{\mrm{min}}$.